Countdown to Extinction: Inside the Evolution of Animal Kingdom’s Time-Traveling DINOSAUR Dark Ride

 Image: Disney, via D23.com

-To go along with the new family audience, Disney set out to make subtle changes in audio, lighting, and more that would remove a little of the terror from the ride.
+To go along with the new family audience, Disney set out to make subtle changes in audio, lighting, and more that would remove at least a little of the terror from the ride.

-One famous example is the scene wherein the carnotaur takes off in a full-body sprint after the Time Rover.
+One famous example is the scene wherein the carnotaur takes off in a pounding sprint after the Time Rover.
 Originally, the EMV’s audio would take over from the Animatronic, simulating his approach in the darkness as his pounding footsteps and snarling grew closer and closer as if closing in.
-After the switch to DINOSAUR, this audio was changed to slowly fade out, giving the impression that the carnotaur was falling behind… just one example of the less overtly terrifying shifts that would make the ride more family-friendly.
+(One need only ride Disneyland’s Matterhorn Bobsleds to know how disquieting and genuinely chilling audio in the dark can be.)
+After the switch to DINOSAUR, the audio of the carnotaurus’ chase was changed to slowly fade out, giving the impression that the predator was falling behind…

-Stop here and watch this point-of-view video of DINOSAUR as it currently exists.
+Stop here and watch this point-of-view video of DINOSAUR as it evolved into the 2020s.
 As you watch, consider: with a 40″ height requirement, an average five-year-old could ride DINOSAUR… but would they want to?
-Or would you five-year-old get off of DINOSAUR and be done with Disney’s Animal Kingdom?
+Or would your five-year-old get off of DINOSAUR and be done with Disney’s Animal Kingdom?

-That’s the big question, and the answer is that DINOSAUR is still terrifying!
+That’s the big question, and the answer is that DINOSAUR was still terrifying!
 Some fans say that, with the shift to DINOSAUR, Disney created the same quagmire it found itself in when Alien Encounter became the Declassified Disaster: Stitch’s Great Escape.
-Their attempts to decrease the ride’s thrills only served to disappoint thrillseekers, but the ride is still way too scary for kids, meaning the experience isn’t really any “better” for any demographic.
+Their attempts to decrease the ride’s thrills only served to disappoint thrillseekers, but the ride is still way too scary for kids, meaning the experience isn’t really any “better” for any demographic… Which only adds to the complex feelings fans hold around DINOSAUR…

 Layers of dust